 Teaching jobs in Canada

-A bachelor’s degree in Education and a provincial certificate is required for teaching jobs in Canada.
-Obtaining certification can be a slow process, so it’s best to start before your arrival in Canada if possible.
+A bachelor’s degree in Education and a provincial certificate is typically required for teaching jobs in Canada.
+Obtaining certification can be a slow process, so it’s best to start before your arrival in Canada, if possible.

 Other factors are considered to assess eligibility for teaching jobs in Canada.
 For instance, the applicant may need:

 - Familiarity with the culture and curriculum of the Canadian education system.

 - Fitness to teach, including character reference and successful criminal record checks.

 Supervised student teaching may also be required.
 For secondary teaching jobs in Canada, it is recommended to complete a major in one teachable subject, and a minor in another teachable subject.
 These include languages, sciences, social studies, and business.

 To learn about the requirements in each province and territory, visit these links:

 How much does a teacher make a year in Canada?

 Given the sheer geographical size of Canada as a country and the political power that each province holds, it is somewhat misleading to try and pick an average salary for teaching jobs across Canada.
 That said, recent research indicates that of major Canadian cities, Winnipeg is the city with the highest teacher’s salary at approximately $102,000 per year (usually for teaching jobs with around 10 years’ experience), while Montreal is the lowest with qualified candidates with around 10 years’ experience receiving $82,500 per year to teach in this part of Canada in 2019.
 Entry-level positions offer more modest compensation.